Dozens killed in Syria air strikes, Syrian army attacks northwest

 BEIRUT Air strikes on two markets killed up to 50 people in northwest Syria on Tuesday, as Syrian government forces backed by Russian air power also launched strikes against rebels in the province of Latakia, a rebel group and a conflict monitor said.

 Targets included towns and villages where a partial truce agreement had brought about a lull in fighting between the government and rebels since Feb.
-27. That agreement has unraveled in recent weeks.
+27. That agreement has unravelled in recent weeks.

 In the nearby town of Kafr Nubl between seven and 10 people were killed, the sources said.